SteeltoeOSS/steeltoe-ci/README.md

 # Steeltoe Continuous Integration

+This repository contains templates for creating build configurations on both AppVeyor and Travis CI, along with PowerShell and Bash scripts for running builds on both tools.
+These scripts can be used on a developer's workstation as well, though some environment configuration is required.
+[A script](/scripts/set_appveyor_vars_local.ps1) is provided to assist in populating variables used in the AppVeyor build.

 ## Workflow Overview

 Pushing changes to any Steeltoe repository on GitHub will trigger CI builds on both AppVeyor (Windows) and Travis CI (Linux and OSX).
 All NuGet packages are built in AppVeyor.
 Travis CI is used for cross-platform compatibility testing only.